jamescherti/elispcomp/README.md

 Additionally, the author employs the `parallel` command-line tool to enhance the efficiency of the byte-compilation process.
 This tool allows the distribution of the compilation workload across multiple processors, significantly accelerating the process.

+### Is elispcomp written in Python or Elisp?

+Most of what elispcomp does is written in Elisp, including scanning directories, which is handled by the Emacs functions `(byte-recompile-directory)` and `(native-compile-async)`.
+Python handles the command-line interface (arguments), and the Elisp code does the rest (byte compilation, native compilation, and waiting until all the .el files are byte compiled and native compiled).

 ## License

 Copyright (c) 2024 [James Cherti](https://www.jamescherti.com)